liambsulliva/data-story/README.md

 The easiest way to see the project is to check out the live link at https://dnid-data-story.vercel.app

-But if you want to be crafty and run it locally, follow these steps:
+But if you want to be crafty and build it locally, follow these steps:

 1. **Clone the repository**: